dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/user-guide/index.md

 ## Step 2: Include the Library

-Please read [Add the SDK](#add-the-sdk) section for instructions on how to add the SDK to your iOS application.
+Add the SDK to your new project.
+Please read [Add the SDK](#add-the-sdk) section for more details.

 ## Step 3: Initialize the License

-The first major step in code configuration is to include a valid license in the `MRZScannerConfig`, which is used when launching the scanner.
-Let's break it down into two smaller steps:
+1. Add your code for initializing the license

-1. In the *ViewController* code, there will be a single button that will start the operation, a table view where the parsed MRZ information will be displayed, and a label where the error message will be displayed should something go wrong during the capture process.
-In order to store the parsed MRZ information, we will also create a data struct with the necessary fields as show in the below code snippet.
+   In the *ViewController* code, there will be a single button that will start the operation as well as a label where the parsed MRZ information will be displayed as they are being scanned.

    The first step in code configuration is to include a valid license in the `MRZScannerConfig` object, which is used when launching the scanner.